Minimize Injuries over the Holidays with Tips on How to Carry your Shopping Bags

 - Bend from your knees instead of your back while lifting bags.
 During the holiday season, there is always an increase in low back pain due to improper lifting techniques.
 Make sure to always bend from your knees.

 - Start prepping now and work on your rotator cuff muscle strength, scapula strength and core strength before the holiday season arrives.
 The biggest risk factor in getting injured is having a previous episode of pain or injury that goes ignored.

 If you would like to learn more about carrying your bags correctly or if you are already experiencing pain and discomfort then book a physical therapy appointment on BetterPT.
-It is always better to be proactive than reactive.
+It is always better to be proactive than reactive when it comes to something like neck pain or a similar injury.
 An ache or pain can be fixed in just a few sessions instead of ignoring it and letting it turn into a bigger problem.
 Through the BetterPT app, you can see a physical therapist without a doctor prescription through direct access to physical therapy, you can find a clinic that is conveniently located near you and offers the best time slots for your schedule.

 Don’t delay, book today!
 And have a wonderful and joyous Holiday Season!